 The death knight is an archetype of the dark knight class.

 Once per day, a death knight can call upon the darkest magic to spawn an evil plague within himself.
-Creating this plague is a swift action, and while the death knight is a carrier, the disease does not harm him and he shows no symptoms.
-The death knight can spread the plague; his Harm Touch ability inflicts the zombie status effect on the target, as well as dealing damage.
-At 4th level, and at every three levels thereafter, the death knight infect himself one additional time per day, to a maximum of seven times per day at 19th level.
+Creating this plague is a swift action and while the death knight is a carrier, the disease does not harm him and he shows no symptoms.
+The death knight can spread the plague; his Harm Touch ability inflicts the Zombie status effect (Fortitude save: DC 10 + half of the dark knight’s level + his Charisma modifier to negate) on the target, as well as dealing damage.
+Infection lasts for a duration of 1 round per dark knight level.
+At 4th level, and at every three levels thereafter, the death knight can infect himself one additional time per day, to a maximum of seven times per day at 19th level.

 This ability replaces smite good.

 While the death knight is under the effects of Infection, as a move action, he can attempt to exert his will over a single undead.
 He gives the subject a single command, which it obeys to the best of its ability at its earliest opportunity.
-Intelligent undead (including living creatures with the zombie status) get a Will save (DC 10 + half of the dark knight’s level + his Charisma modifier) each time you give a command.
-You may select from the following options.
+Intelligent undead (including living creatures with the Zombie status) get a Will save (DC 10 + half of the dark knight’s level + his Charisma modifier) each time he gives a command.
+The death knight may select from the following options.

-- Approach: On its turn, the subject moves toward you as quickly and directly as possible for 1 round.
+- Approach: On its turn, the subject moves toward the death knight as quickly and directly as possible for 1 round.
 The creature may do nothing but move during its turn, and it provokes attacks of opportunity for this movement as normal.

-- Attack: The subject attacks a creature you choose, moving if it needs to.
+- Attack: The subject attacks a creature the death knight chooses, moving if it needs to.
 If the subject can charge the target, it does so.
 Moving and charging provoke attacks of opportunity as normal.

 - Drop: On its turn, the subject drops whatever it is holding.
 It can’t pick up any dropped item until its next turn.